wireservice/agate/docs/index.rst

     # Create the table
     table = Table(rows, COLUMN_TYPES, COLUMN_NAMES)

-    # Remove Phillipines and Puerto Rico
+    # Remove Philippines and Puerto Rico
     states = table.where(lambda r: r['state_abbr'] not in ('PR', 'PH'))

     # Sum total of all states